Please ensure Javascript is enabled for purposes of website accessibility

 In absence of a practice direction in the GCR for the conduct of e-discovery, parties are likely to use a discovery protocol to regulate the performance of the parties' discovery obligations and agree to permit the use of technical discovery tools such as TAR.

-This judgment shows that when dealing with issues in discovery, the Court will have regard to the Overriding Objective and will seek to strike a balance between ensuring a fair, just process and while at a proportionate cost with minimum delays to the progress of proceedings.
+This judgment shows that when dealing with issues in discovery, the Court will have regard to the overriding objective and will seek to strike a balance between ensuring a fair, just process and while at a proportionate cost with minimum delays to the progress of proceedings.

 Footnotes